Brac Island Croatia Travel Guide

 You might also find handmade lace and embroidery, often created using traditional techniques.

-For big buys, like stone sculptures, inquire about shipping options with the vendor.
-They often have experience arranging international shipping.
-Be aware of your home country's customs regulations for bringing in food products, alcohol, and tobacco to avoid issues upon return.
+For larger purchases, like stone sculptures, inquire about shipping options with the vendor.
+It's common for them to have experience arranging international shipping.
+Be aware of your home country's customs regulations for bringing in food items, alcohol, and tobacco to avoid issues upon return.